rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 There is a way that seems right to a man, but its end is the way to death. ^1625

-A worker’s appetite works for him; his mouth urges him on. ^1626
+A worker's appetite works for him; his mouth urges him on. ^1626

 A worthless man plots evil, and his speech is like a scorching fire. ^1627